 The day chosen for the embryo transfer has some advantages and disadvantages depending on whether it is on the 3rd or 5th day.
-Read more about the best day for embryo transfer here: Embryotransfer on the 3rd or 5th day?
+You can continue reading about this subject in this post: Embryo transfer on day 3 or day 5?

-Once it has been decided whether one or two embryos will be transferred, the ones with the best quality are selected and placed in a very fine catheter that will be introduced via the vagina into the uterus.
+Once it has been decided whether one or two embryos will be transferred, the ones with the best quality are selected and placed in a very fine catheter that will be introduced into the uterus via the vagina.

-The Embryo transfer is a simple technique that takes a few minutes.
-It is completely painless, does not require any type of anesthesia and the patient leaves after about 20 minutes of rest on the stretcher.
+The embryo transfer is a simple technique that takes a few minutes.
+It is completely painless, does not require any type of anesthesia and the patient leaves after about 20 minutes of rest on the bed.

 Preimplantation genetic diagnosis (PGD)

 PGD is a complementary technique that can be performed after IVF or ICSI.
-Its purpose is to detect if there exist genetic abnormalities in the embryo.
+However, it is not possible after IUI.
+Its purpose is to detect if any genetic abnormalities in the embryo exist.

-In order to perform this test, it is necessary to extract a cell from the embryo when it has about 8 cells.
+In order to perform this test, a cell must be extracted from the embryo when it has about 8 cells.
 In this way, the viability of the embryo is not compromised.

-Embryo biopsy does not produce any damage at this stage because the cells are totipotent, which means that they can give rise to any cell type in the human body until they form a complete organism.
+Embryo biopsy does not produce any damage at this stage because the cells are totipotent.
+This means that they can give rise to any cell type in the human body until they form a complete organism.

 Once the results of the analysis are received, the genetically healthy embryos are selected for transfer and the rest are discarded.
 Normally, the transfer of these embryos takes place on day 5 of development because we have to wait for the results.

 Those embryos without chromosomal alterations that are not transferred can be vitrified for future use.